vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Desika has described the characteristics of a person who is steadfast in the means of protection, he has adopted, in the following way: 1.
 When a person has entrusted the burden of his

-protection totally to the Lord, he should have firm conviction that he, or any other person, is never his protector, even in the event of such causes of mortal fcar such as - illness, attack from beasts like tiger and others; even when there appears to be danger to his
+protection totally to the Lord, he should have firm conviction that he, or any other person, is never his protector, even in the event of such causes of mortal fcar such as - illness, attack from beasts like tiger and others; even when there appears to be danger to his one

-154

-Essence of Srimad Rahasyatraya Saram

-one

 life, he should not be disturbed in his mind, but should have total faith in the saving grace of the Lord.
 There should not be any worry on his part about what would happen to him, after the fall of that body.
 On the other hand, he should rejoice that he would obtain the ultimate object of his life i.e. salvation from samsara.
 It is pointed out in the following verse that a person would be afraid of ‘mrityu' or death on account of not having done, what ought to have been done.
 That means, when he has done his duty of surrendering the burden of his protection to the Lord, and when He has received it with compassion, he would have no cares or worries about death.
 He would be eagerly waiting for death, as one would be waiting for a dear guest, a he has completed what he had to do.
 When he has thrown away the burden of his protection on the shoulders of the Supreme Paramatman, what else he has to do? प्रायेण अकृतकृत्यत्वात् मृत्योरुद्विजते जनः ।